NBISweden/NBIS-support-framework/README.md

  * [Tools and pipelines](tools/)
  * [Data management guidelines](doc/data-management/)

-You can also find more information relating to NBIS organisational matters (such as routines, policies and other administrative material) at the [NBIS Information][nbis-info] repository.

 ## Setup

 First create a new repository for your project by using NBIS-SF as a template.